jonzarecki/cookiecutter-test/README.rst

 - Generate API documentation with autodoc_ and napoleon_
 - Manage project labels with `GitHub Labeler`_

-The template supports Python 3.7, 3.8, and 3.9.
+The template supports Python 3.8-3.12.

 After creation:
 ---------------